Sign In / Sign Out

 For students who have completed only the bachelor's degree prior to admission, a minimum of 96 hours of graduate work is required, with the last 66 hours duplicating the requirements for those students admitted with a master's degree.

 What We Study includes interpersonal communication, organizational communication, intercultural communication, rhetoric, performance studies, and health communication.

 Research Initiatives include Health Communication (HCI), Strategic Communication (Center for Strategic Communication), Civil-Critical-Creative Communication (I4C Collective), Intercultural Communication and Global Engagement Interest Group (ICGlobal), and The Transformation Project.

-> The Interdisciplinary Ph.D.
-Program In Communication application process is completed online through ASU Graduate Education.
+The Interdisciplinary Ph.D.
+Program In Communication application process is completed online through ASU Graduate Admissions.
 Prospective students must submit the admission application form online, along with the fee and official transcripts.

-> "The opportunities are endless in the Hugh Downs School of Human Communication.
+"The opportunities are endless in the Hugh Downs School of Human Communication.
 I have been able to teach a variety of courses, take seminars and modules in different topic areas and methodologies, collaborate with our initiatives and research teams, and explore other department's courses offered at ASU.
 The best thing about these opportunities is that our faculty, instructors, and department staff serve as guiding lights and mentors.
 Here, opportunity is coated in support."

 The interdisciplinary nature of the degree and breadth of faculty expertise allow students to design programs of study geared towards their area of interest and in line with future career plans.
 Students develop a plan of study with the guidance of their principal advisor and their Supervisory Committee.
 The program allows specialization in traditional areas of communication study while meeting the needs of students whose interests transcend traditional disciplinary boundaries.